Hangz-nju-cuhk/Rotate-and-Render/README.md

   <img src='./misc/pipeline.png' width=800>

 ## Requirements
-1. Basic requirements are listed in the 'requirements.txt'.
+* Python 3.6 is used.
+Basic requirements are listed in the 'requirements.txt'.

 ```
 pip install -r requirements.txt
 ```

-2. Install the [Neural_Renderer](https://github.com/daniilidis-group/neural_renderer) following the instructions.
+* Install the [Neural_Renderer](https://github.com/daniilidis-group/neural_renderer) following the instructions.

-3. Our 3D models are borrowed from [3DDFA](https://github.com/cleardusk/3DDFA).
+* Our 3D models are borrowed from [3DDFA](https://github.com/cleardusk/3DDFA).
 Download checkpoint and BFM model from [ckpt_and_bfm.zip](https://drive.google.com/file/d/1v31SOrGYueeDi2SxOAUuKWqnglEP0xwA/view?usp=sharing) and put it to ```3ddfa``` and unzip it.

 ## DEMO